Tuesday, 23 February 2021

 In the next few weeks I made friends with Luis, a young Paulista male from Franco da Rocha-SP who roamed the floor handing out vynil paste to us operators, setting it on heated metal stands stationed between the pressing machines.
 Luis had projecting front teeth and was known by other Brazilians as 'Dentinho' (Little tooth).
 He wore long hair - as it was common in the early 1970s - and had a nonchalant attitude about things which resonated well with me.
 Soon we became real friends so at quitting time he would wait for me at the factory entrance and we would walk together towards Wilson Avenue where both of us lived.

 See this quaint 2-floor house on the corner of Main & Kormon Streets?
 It used to have a larger glass window and it used to be a small business-cum-coffee shop.
-There was a friendly lady who took orders for coffe, tea, pies and cakes from customers like myself and Dentinho.
+There was a friendly lady who took orders for coffe, tea, pies, bananas Chiquita and cakes from customers like myself and Dentinho.
 We knocked off the night-shift work at a quarter-to-eight in the morning and stopped at the shop on our way home.

 Sometimes we sat down at the table next to the window, looked out at the freezing weather and longed to be in our beds after a long night's work.
 At the end of Komorn Street I veered left for I lived on the 1st floor of a go-go bar just at the corner of Barbara Street and Dentinho turned right for he lived opposite the Wilson Avenue School not too far from Saint Stephen's Church.